FacilityApi/FacilityApi.github.io/docs/spec.md

 ## Service Errors

-As mentioned above, a failed service method call returns a service error instead of a response.
-A service error can also be stored in an `error` field, or in a non-successful `result<T>` field.
+As [mentioned above](#methods), a failed service method call returns a service error instead of a response.
+A service error can also be stored in an `error` field, or in a failed `result<T>` field.

 Each instance of a service error has a **code** and a **message**.
 It may also have **details** and an **inner error**.